UnknownException/SubTitans/README.md

  \
 Q: I've got a problem with the OpenGL/Software renderer and want to use a custom DDraw wrapper. \
 A: Open SubTitans.ini and set Renderer to 1.
+ \
+Q: The Submarine Titans demo crashes with or without this patch. \
+A: The support for the demo version of Submarine Titans is bare minimum.
+Please don't report issues regarding the demo, it will be ignored.

 **Known bugs**
-* None (yet)
+* Regions next to the in-game command panel aren't selectable/clickable.

 **Uninstall**
-* Deleting SubTitans.dll will disable the ingame patches.
+* Deleting SubTitans.dll will disable the in-game patches.